gottacatchenall/ms_data_schema_macroecology/manuscript.md

 data written in the `Julia` programming language [@Bezanson2015JulFre].
 EcoJulia embodies an open standard for how ecological data is represented by using `Julia`'s type system to create a set interoperable data structures.
 The key is `EcoBase`, a package in EcoJulia which enables common representation of data from different sources that represent that same type of information.
+This creates a living standard for ecological data embodied in the code defining data types.

-Type hierarchies and multiple dispatch
+Type hierarchies and multiple dispatch.
 Each data point is  as a subtype of the abstract type `AbstractThing`, which defines the fields for a given data type.
 (e.g. objects of type `AbstractLocationData` can be either `AbstractPointData` or `AbstractLatticeData`).

-This creates a living standard for ecological data embodied in the code defining data types.
+Dispatch can be done to diffe

 Using common type representation as a bridge between data and analysis enables straightforward integration of new data sources as we do not have to change any of the analysis code to run it on data from a new source (see @fig:concept).
 Creating an API to integrate a new database is as simple as implementing the interface from the data source to the `EcoBase` data types.

-If you make it such that implement the inteface to data aggregation and assembly is the only necessary part of analysis, and you ensure the data/interface is publicly available.
-The data/interface becomes package together, so regardless of what the column names in the spreadsheet are available, the combined data/interface package gives you everything you need to have the data points in EcoJulia data structure, which can be combined with data from anywhere else.

 ![the caption](./figures/concept.png){#fig:concept}

-Example with SDMlayers.jl
+If data aggregation and assembly is the only necessary step in incorporating new data into analysis, and you ensure the data/interface pair is publicly available, this data can then easily be incorporated into new analysis because the interface to change the column names/format of the original data already exist.
+The combined data/interface package gives you everything you need to have data in the proper structures, which can be combined with data from anywhere else.

 Why else is `julia` good?